Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Flexibility.
 Bluetooth printers allow users to use them in any space.
 Many of them come in compact and portable sizes for each transport.
 It also offers a welcome refuge without using ethernet (network) cables, which can tie down the printer to one physical location and plug socket.

 Duplexing.
 Many Bluetooth printers are capable of printing on both sides of a single page without having the user re-feed the document into the system.
 This saves valuable time, especially with high-volume scrap printing of non-important files that do not need to be bound or become part of a presentation.
+Pair that with a fast print response time like what you can find on the best printer for a Mac, and your business’ printing output will become much more efficient.

 Near Field Communication Printing.
 Near Field Communication Printing (NFC) is available with many Bluetooth printers.
 In a nutshell, it uses short-range wireless technology to allow data to pass from your smartphone or tablet to an actual printer simply by having them both touch.
 It is a nice alternative to having to toggle through print settings and is an incredible time-saver.